mussieh/RecApp/README.md

 ### Prerequisites

-What you need to install the program:
+What you need for installing the app:

 ```
 Android Studio (Latest version preferred)